w3c/screen-wake-lock/brightness-mode-explainer.md

 Add something to getUserMedia() to bundle the request for brightness into the media capture request itself.

-The idea was dropped because this feature is not doing media capture and the need to ask for camera permission before e.g. entering full screen mode [complicates some use cases](https://github.com/w3c/screen-wake-lock/issues/129#issuecomment-858790397).
+This is complicated because this feature is not doing media capture, and the need to ask for camera permission before e.g. entering full screen mode [complicates some use cases](https://github.com/w3c/screen-wake-lock/issues/129#issuecomment-858790397).

 ### CSS property